Concepts

 Callable<T>

-import { create_contract } from "@ethernauta/transport";
+import { contract, create_reader, encode_chain_id, http } from "@ethernauta/transport";

-import { balance_of } from "@ethernauta/erc/20";
+import { balanceOf } from "@ethernauta/erc/20";

-const contract = create_contract([chain1]);
+const reader = create_reader([

-contract({ chain_id: chain1.chain_id, contract: token_address }),
+contract({ chain_id: CHAIN_ID, to: token_address }),

 );